sheena-k/Customer_Churn_Analysis/README.md

 # Customer_Churn_Analysis

-*Problem Statement :

-*The purpose of this task is to:
+The purpose of this task is to:

 *Define proper KPI's.
 *Create a dashboard on Customer Churn Retention Analysis reflecting the KPI's.